-I create folders for each platform and write all content on a Google Doc.
-If you’re thinking of starting a health blog I highly recommend you write your content away from the platform you post it on.
+I create folders for each client and write all content on a Google Doc.
+If you’re thinking of starting a health blog, I highly recommend you write your content away from the platform you post it on.

 Writing in WordPress is great, but it can be a little intimidating.
-A Google Doc will also help you track word count and typos, not to mention give you the ability to easily share with your team.
+A Google Doc will also help you track word count and typos, allowing you to share with your team easily.

-The Google Ads SEO Keyword Planner is a free tool that will help you write a health blog that shows up on Google Search.
+Rank IQ is a keyword research tool that will help you write a health blog that shows up on Google Search.

 SEO strategy refers to search engine optimization.
 It’s not as hard as it seems.
-The key is to choose a good keyword to rank for and weave it into your blog post through the first and last paragraphs, headings and sub-headings, and the meta description.
+The key is to choose a good keyword to rank for and weave it into your blog post through the first and last paragraphs, headings and sub-headings, and meta descriptions.

-A good keyword is one that your target audience would likely search for, has low competition and a high search volume.
+A good keyword is one your target audience would likely search for, with low competition and a high search volume.

-If this is overwhelming to you, hang on, I may have a solution at the end of this article!
+If this overwhelms you, hang on, I may have a solution at the end of this article!

 I love Pinterest.
-Not only does it function as a search engine itself, but where else can you find beautiful infographics of the latest summer styles to postpartum tips for first-time moms!
+Not only does it function as a search engine, but where else can you find beautiful infographics of the latest summer styles and postpartum tips for first-time moms?
 Yes, those are my latest searches.

-It’s also a great tool to help you come up with blog post ideas!
+It’s also a great tool to help you develop blog post ideas!
 Simply search for a topic you think your audience would be interested in and Madlib for blog post ideas and inspiration.

-Don’t copy verbatim what someone else wrote, but use it as inspiration for your own ideas!
+Don’t copy what someone else wrote verbatim, but use it as inspiration for your ideas!

-I hope you have a better idea of how to keep your health blog organized after reading this article.
-I use these apps and tools literally every day in my own business as a holistic health copywriter.
+After reading this article, I hope you have a better idea of how to keep your health blog organized.
+I use these apps and tools daily in my business as a holistic health copywriter.

 Marketing yourself and creating content is hard.
 It can also be scary!
 That’s why you should use all the tools available to make your life easier.

-If all this has got you feeling overwhelmed, first take a deep breath.
-Then, reach out to me via my connect page.
+If all this has you feeling overwhelmed, take a deep breath.
+Reach out to me via my contact page.
 We can chat about goals you have for your business and how to use a health blog and strategy to create buzz and achieve those goals!